 Designers are typically concerned with following any brand or product guidelines.
 But when a company has a lot of reference materials, it can slow down the designer’s workflow.

 It may take hours or even days to compare different guides, sort through discrepancies, and figure out which one offers the best and most current guidance.

 Having one source of design truth is probably the single best thing about a design system.

 Investing in a Design System

 While developing a Design System does require an investment of time and money upfront, it’s certainly worthwhile.

 Obviously, being more efficient, faster-to-market, scalable, and empowered to be creative saves your company time and therefore money, while simultaneously improving your customer experience.

 In fact, in a sweeping study of 2 million pieces of financial data and 100,000+ design actions over five years, McKinsey found that design-led companies have 32% more revenue and 56% higher total returns to shareholders compared with other companies.

-If you’re not sure how to begin creating a Design System for your brand, reach out to the team of experts at Object Edge today.
+If you’re not sure how to begin creating a Design System or would like to discuss types of system designs for your brand, reach out to the team of experts at Object Edge today.